herkkules/herkkules/README.md

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary setbacks can be resolved with structure, empathy and sustainable routines.

-> - **Common goals** need to be nudged into action and a shared mental model needs to be crafted.
+> - **Common goals** need to be nudged into action and a shared mental model needs to be crafted and communicated.

 > - **Development and training** is an important aspect of professional growth.
 A creative sounding board or an ... can prepare talent for tough questions.
 I can introduce tools to deal with organisation-specific issues.